 Director Jennifer Mitchell

-Jennifer Mitchell was appointed in January 2018 by Governor Ralph Northam as the Director of the Virginia Department of Rail and Public Transportation (DRPT), the state agency responsible for providing funding and oversight to public transit systems, and passenger and freight rail programs across the Commonwealth.
+Jennifer Mitchell was re-appointed in January 2018 by Governor Ralph Northam as the Director of the Virginia Department of Rail and Public Transportation (DRPT), the state agency responsible for providing funding and oversight to public transit systems, and passenger and freight rail programs across the Commonwealth.
 She was previously appointed to this position in January of 2014 by Governor Terrence McAuliffe.

 Jennifer has a Master’s in Regional Planning from the University of North Carolina Chapel Hill and a Bachelor of Urban Planning from the University of Virginia.
-She is a member of the WTS Foundation Board of Directors, WTS Governance Committee, APTA Strategic Planning Committee and Innovative Finance / P3 Committee, and the Eno Center for Transportation’s Board of Regents.